 These days, the food and drink vendors at music festivals are nearly as exciting as the headlining acts.
-So if you’re headed to Governors Ball this year, you probably have plans to secure a spot to see Kid Cudi on Friday and sneak your way up front for Halsey on Saturday.
-But do you have plans for how you’re going to tackle all of the amazing food and drink options?
+If you’re headed to Governors Ball this year, you probably have plans to secure a spot to see Lizzo on Friday and sneak your way up front for Kendrick Lamar on Saturday.
+But do you have plans for how you’re going to tackle all of the incredible food and drink options?

-You may recognize these mozzarella sticks from your Instagram feed.
-This food truck and pop-up by founder Matt Gallira has been a staple at Smogasburg, Chelsea Market, and more venues around the city since it launched in 2015, and now, you can get an order of classic sticks with a side of marinara sauce from Big Mozz at Gov Ball.
+You probably recognize these mozzarella sticks from your Instagram feed.
+Big Mozz, a food truck and pop-up by founder Matt Gallira, has been a staple at Smogasburg, Chelsea Market, and more venues around the city since it launched in 2015.
+Now, you can get an order of classic mozzarella sticks with a side of marinara sauce at Gov Ball.

 This isn’t just an average dumpling spot.
-Destination Dumplings’ co-owners Tristan Chin-Fatt and Deon Whiskey set out to create dumplings that celebrate the cultural diversity of NYC, so expect options like Peking Duck with hoisin, cucumber, and scallion oil; Jerk Chicken with pineapple sauce; and more.
+Destination Dumplings’ co-owners Tristan Chin-Fatt and Deon Whiskey set out to create dumplings that celebrate the cultural diversity of NYC, so expect options like Peking Duck with hoisin, cucumber, and scallion oil or Jerk Chicken with pineapple sauce and more.

 Known for its mini doughnuts in a variety of fun flavors, Doughnuttery offers the perfect sharable sweet treat.
 Some of the classic flavors include Powdered Sugar and other signatures like Fruity Cereal, Salted Caramel, and PB&J. Plus, the shop always mixes in a few seasonal options.

-Dyckman Dogs is coming from Inwood to Citi Field to serve up hot dogs with creative toppings.
-This famed hot dog joint’s namesake dish comes topped with buttery corn, bacon, scallions, and Venezuelan shredded cheese, and other options are inspired by different destinations.
+Dyckman Dogs is coming from Inwood to Queens to serve up hot dogs with creative toppings.
+The famed hot dog joint’s namesake dish comes topped with buttery corn, bacon, scallions, and Venezuelan shredded cheese, and other options are inspired by different destinations.
 Expect offerings like the Venezuelan Dog with cabbage, tomato, white onion, Venezuelan cheese, potato sticks, and house mayo; or a Texas Dog with homemade chili, melted cheese, fried onions, and scallions.

-From the owner of La Newyorkina (another Gov Ball vendor), Fany Gerson’s wildly popular Bed-Stuy donut shop will be on hand for her trademark Mexican- and global-inspired flavors.
-Fan Fan’s signature items include Mexican Cinnamon Sugar, Mango Lassi, and a Spain doughnut that channels the taste of churros dipped in chocolate.
+From the owner of La Newyorkina (another Gov Ball vendor), Fany Gerson’s wildly popular Bed-Stuy donut shop will be on hand for its trademark Mexican- and global-inspired flavors.
+Fan Fan’s signature flavors include Mexican Cinnamon Sugar, Mango Lassi, and a Spain doughnut that channels the taste of churros dipped in chocolate.

-With the motto “all juice, no cups,” John’s Juice offers fresh fruit drinks served in watermelons, pineapples, and more.
+With the motto “all juice, no cups,” John’s Juice offers fresh fruit drinks served in watermelons, pineapples, and other creative chalices.
 At Gov Ball, the shop will offer four options including the Pineapple John (pineapple juice served in a hollowed-out pineapple); along with additional varieties like the Watermelon John, Coconut John, and Fruit Salad.